devinbost/pulsar_workshop/Run.Demos.md

 # 1. Overview

 No matter which messaging processing API or protocol we're working with, message publishing/producing/sending and message subscribing/consuming/receiving are two common fundamental activities to take.
-Because of this, each scenario in this repository provides 2 bash scripts: `runProducer.sh` and `runConsumer.sh`.
+Because of this, each demo in this repository provides 2 bash scripts: `runProducer.sh` and `runConsumer.sh`.

-Across all scenarios, these 2 scripts share some common command line input parameters such as:
+Across all demos, these 2 scripts share some common command line input parameters such as:
 * `-n` for how many messages to process
 * `-t` for which Pulsar topic to interact with
 * `-cc` for the connection information to the Pulsar cluster (see below)

-However, for different scenarios they may take some extra command line input parameters that are unique to each scenario.
-In order to find out the exact details for each scenario, please run the `-h` option to find out:
+However, for different demos they may take some extra command line input parameters that are unique to each demo.
+In order to find out the exact details for each demo, please run the `-h` option to find out:

 ```
 runProducer.sh -h